ashrafcoderkube/DevOps-Playbook/mail-servers/postfix/windows/domain.md

-### Domain Configuration for Postfix Mail Server on macOS
+### Domain Configuration for Postfix Mail Server on Windows

 ## Prerequisites
-- A macOS server with administrative (root) privileges.
+- A Windows  server with administrative (root) privileges.
 - A valid domain name (e.g., example.com).
-- Postfix installed on your system (Postfix comes pre-installed on macOS, but you may need to enable it).
+- Cygwin installed on your system with the Postfix package.
 - A valid SSL/TLS certificate (for SSL configuration).

 #### Non-SSL Configuration

-Edit the main Postfix configuration file located at `/etc/postfix/main.cf`.
+Edit the main Postfix configuration file located at `/etc/postfix/main.cf` (within the Cygwin environment).

 ```ini
 # Basic Postfix configuration for mail delivery